Student Exchange > Outgoing Exchange Students > FAQs

-Departmental-level exchange programmes are established between a specific academic department and partner institutions, e.g., AP Department and Umea University.
+Departmental-level exchange programmes are established between a specific academic department and partner institutions, e.g., PHY Department and Umea University.
 Only full-time undergraduate students of that particular department can apply for those exchange programmes.

 - I understand that I have to fulfill the English language requirement before application.
 What is that all about?

 Students who wish to participate in exchange programmes using English as the medium of instruction and assessment must meet one of the following requirements at the time of application.
 Students also need to follow specific language requirement(s) set by the partner institutions, if any.
 Students are strongly advised to take TOEFL or IELTS exam which are internationally recognized and widely accepted by the partner institutions.